-The results, shown in Table 3.4, illustrate that it is likely that no consumers in Australia or New Zealand, for the total population, or in sub population groups, for both mean consumers, and consumers of THC at the 90th percentile, are at risk of exceeding the TDI for THC, using the proposed MLs.
-The major contributors to THC exposures for Australian consumers 2 years and above were hemp flour (89%) and hemp-based non-dairy beverage (7%).
-For New Zealand consumers (15 years and over) the major contributors were hemp flour (89%) and hemp-based non-dairy beverage (7%).
+The results, shown in Table 9, illustrate that it is likely that no consumers in Australia or New Zealand, for the total population, or in sub population groups, for both mean consumers, and consumers of THC at the 90th percentile, are at risk of exceeding the TDI for THC, using the proposed MLs.
+The major contributors to THC exposures for both Australian consumers aged 2 years and above and New Zealand consumers aged15 years and over were hemp flour (89%) and hemp-based non-dairy beverage (7%).